 The Company maintains an equity-based incentive compensation plan, the terms of which are governed by the 2020 Equity Incentive Plan (the 2020 Incentive Plan).
 The 2020 Incentive Plan provides for the grant of stock appreciation rights, RSUs, DSUs, performance shares and other stock and cash-based incentive awards.
 Employees, directors, consultants or other persons providing services to the Company or its affiliates are eligible to receive awards pursuant to the 2020 Incentive Plan.
 In connection with the adoption of the 2020 Incentive Plan, the Company's 2010 Omnibus Incentive Plan (2010 Plan), which was scheduled to expire in July 2020, was frozen for new grants.
 The 2010 Plan will remain in place only for the issuance of shares of common stock pursuant to equity compensation awards outstanding under the 2010 Plan, which awards will continue to be governed by the terms of the 2010 Plan.
-As of December 31, 2022, the aggregate number of shares reserved under the 2020 Incentive Plan and 2010 Plan, was 2,000,000 and 722,006 shares, respectively, and there were 1,540,490 shares available for grants as stock options, RSUs, DSUs or other stock and cash-based incentive awards.
+As of December 31, 2022, the aggregate number of shares reserved under the 2020 Incentive Plan and 2010 Plan, was 2,000,000 and 722,006 shares, respectively, and there were 1,540,490 shares available for grants as stock options, RSUs, DSUs or other stock and cash-based incentive awards under the 2020 Incentive Plan.
+The Company issues new shares of common stock to satisfy stock option exercises, RSU vesting, DSU issuances and other stock-based incentive awards.